JelleZijlstra/taxonomy/docs/future-work.md

   - Why would it help?
 Make it possible to look up any name you see in a source in the database.
   - Complications: It's a lot more work.
+- Add a new age class for taxa that went extinct post-1500, so we can better match MDD and the Red List.

 ## New taxonomic groups